 *Authority and Discernment

 Proverbs 3.5, concerns drawing discernment (wisdom) from the spirit, couched within the nature of confidence or sharing confidentiality with God, to commune and learn His ways; v.
 6, infers to seek Him first (recognize Him) so that wisdom can be imparted, correctly dividing thy pathway.
 The relationship with God and personal pathway are always connected.
-Most religious writings and sermons address these attributes (v.
+Most religious writings and sermons involve these two scriptures (v.
 5-6), whether mentioned directly or not.

 Analyzing a situation is useful but the real issue becomes the standards you use.
 Satan has entered into rebellion.
 His misguided ‘intellect-creation’ has become the rebellion itself.
 Satan has ‘thought himself’ there and persists in justifying himself.
 There is no operating standard outside of himself.
 His intellect appears as reasoning, appealing, and seductive, much as a crop ready for harvest.
 However, his intellect has already ‘gone to seed,’ dried up and corrupted.
 He seems to no longer possess godly standards, only his standards.